|Welcome to the past . . .

 continued to teach until 1977, becoming a full time museum worker in 1978.

-at what we all accomplished.
-I look back at the years and marvel at how
+what we all accomplished.
+I look back at the years and marvel at how much

-much we did, the time and labor put into it.
+we did, the time and labor put into it.
 It astonishes me.
-I sure don’t
+I sure don’t have that

 The first printed notice of a meeting to start a county historical society was